-ART III (Minor) College Prep Course #7313 (Major) Course #7324
+ART III (Minor) College Prep Course #7313

+(Major) Course #7324

+Droroquicito Prorequisite: Two years of art, or approval of the Program Director

 Prerequisite: Two years of art, or approval of the Program Director.

 These courses require students to take an active role in determining creative outcomes to visual concepts.
 Through assignments stressing drawing and design, students will reflect on personal experiences and ideas as primary sources in the creation of original art forms.
 Students will be expected to demonstrate an understanding of two and three dimensional drawing concepts in the expression of forms in space, and apply their cumulative knowledge of design elements and principles to content based on observational drawing, imaginative thematic interpretations, sensory experience, metaphor and symbol, and multiple visual imagery.
 These courses will also provide students with the opportunity to begin the development of a portfolio of art work suitable for art school admissions.